nialloc9/sold-price-map-technical-challenge/README.md

 - The transformer functions for manipulating the data will be abstracted into a utility file to keep code clean and make it easier to test.

 - After data is transformed it will be placed inside a new S3 file.
+If transformations were to occur each time the client requests data it would have a negative impact on perfomance.
+Taking the approach here this is mitigated by the data being already transformed prior to reading.
+Also defining an application data structure ensures that if the ingressed data structure differs in the future it will only effect the ingress and not the rest of the application isolating the issue.

 - This new file will be read directly from.
 If in the future the size of this file increases a s3 file may not be optimal.
 Instead it could be seperated into multiple files or data could be stored in a database.
 Both solutions would allow the implementation of pagination.

 ### Intended API endpoits

-- Serverless architecture relying on events so no api endpoints required.
+- Serverless architecture relying on events fired in the uploading of data to S3 endpoint.
+- Client reads transformed data from JSON file in S3.

 ### Improvements